 The Office of Religious Life can be reached for spiritual counseling at: (646) 906-5913 (Monday-Friday 9:00 AM - 6:00 PM and by appointment after hours and during the weekends).
 For those on campus, Earl Hall and Saint Paul’s Chapel are open from 9:00 AM - 6:00 PM Monday through Friday for prayer and reflection.

-Our SPS Associate Director of Student Wellness is available to speak with students and is holding open drop-in hours for any students seeking support and guidance.
+Our SPS Associate Director of Student Wellness is available to speak with students and can be contacted by students who are seeking support and guidance.

 Pregnancy and Parenting